Tepezza Hearing Loss Lawsuit

 The reality is that for drug companies, what seems to us like a King’s ransom in settlement payouts and jury awards is a drop in the bucket to the billions these companies can make.
 Horizon could weather a successful Tepezza class action lawsuit and still make a huge profit for the drug.

 April 13, 2023: Recently, a motion was filed seeking consolidation of the hearing damage lawsuits into a single Tepezza class action lawsuit for federal court claims.
-The motion was filed with the Judicial Panel on Multidistrict Litigation (JPML) and it lists 18 pending Tepezza product liability cases across five different federal districts.
+The motion was filed with the Judicial Panel on Multidistrict Litigation (JPML), and it lists 18 pending Tepezza product liability cases across five different federal districts.
 If the MDL is granted, the movants request that the venue be the Northern District of California.

-April 4, 2023: A research team from Stanford University recently published a new case study report which indicates that hearing loss is directly connected to dosage levels of Tepezza injections.
+April 4, 2023: A research team from Stanford University recently published a new case study report that indicates that hearing loss is directly connected to dosage levels of Tepezza injections.
 The case study looked at a 64-year-old woman who received a full round of Tepezza injections in 2021.
 She immediately suffered significant side effects from injections, including hearing loss in both ears.
-When she was taken off the injections her hearing problems went away.
+When she was taken off the injections, her hearing problems went away.
 A year later, her doctors tried another round of Tepezza injections, this time at a much lower dose, and the woman did not experience the same hearing loss issues as with the first round.
 The case study provides further evidence that there is a clear and direct link between Tepezza and hearing loss.

 March 24, 2023: Since the start of March, four new lawsuits have been filed in federal courts alleging that Tepezza injections caused permanent hearing damage.
 A total of 34 Tepezza hearing loss lawsuits have been filed in the federal courts to date.
 Voluntary dismissals were filed in 13 of those cases, indicating that they might have been settled.